TheArjunAgarwal/haskell2025/chapters-typ/ch02_setup.typ

   + This may take a while.

-  + You will know installation is complete if a new window pops up with `helloWorld` written in it.
+  + You will know installation is complete if a new window pops up asking whether you trust authors.
+Click on "Trust".

   + Restart (shut down and open again) your device.

 ]

+= Running Haskell

+Open VS Code.
+A window "Welcome" should be open right now.
+If you close that tab, then a tab with `helloWorld` written should pop up.

+If you right-click on `True`, a drop-down menu should appear, in which you should select "Run Code".

+You have launched GHCi.
+After some time, you should see the symbol `>>> `appear.

+Type in `helloWorld` after the `>>> `.

+It should reply `True`.

+= Fixing Errors

+If you see squiggly red, yellow, or blue lines under your text, that means there is an error, warning, or suggestion respectively.

+To explore your options to remedy the issue, put your text cursor at the text above the squiggly line and right-click.

+You have opened the QuickFix menu.

+You can now choose a suitable option.

+= Autocomplete

+Just like texting with your friends, VS Code also gives you useful auto-complete options while you are writing.

+To navigate the auto-complete options menu, hold down the Ctrl key while navigating using the $arrow.t$ and $arrow.b$ keys.

+To accept a particular auto-complete suggestion, use Ctrl+Enter.